How to Diversify Your Crypto Portfolio and Limit Risk

 If cryptocurrency maintains its current rate of growth, a small number of projects will invariably end up controlling a sizable amount of the market within their respective industry.
 However, you should Invest in cryptocurrencies that address real-world problems, which will lessen your exposure to unpredictable speculation.
 Also ensure that you thoroughly research both established and emerging industries before deciding on a coin or coins in which to invest.

 Your risk tolerance should serve as your guide when it comes to diversifying your crypto portfolio.
 You can also use the same guidelines that govern asset allocation in a conventional portfolio in this scenario.
 What is best for you will depend on your risk profile, but there should still be a balance.
-Divide your investments into high, medium, and low-risk categories and assign the proper weights.
+Divide your investments (whether stocks or crypto, or a combination thereof) into high, medium, and low-risk categories and assign the proper weights.
 Of course, a portfolio with a sizable percentage of high-risk investments is unbalanced.
 It may have the potential to give you greater gains, but it also may result in significant losses.

 Start by adding more stable cryptocurrencies like Bitcoin and Ethereum to your crypto portfolio to help you control risk.
 You might then choose to include a smaller proportion of new, riskier crypto projects with different use cases.
 When investing in small-scale, high-growth crypto projects, try to invest a modest amount first.
 These projects may still be tied to the profits and losses of the broader cryptocurrency market, but, if successful, the incremental growth may increase the value of your portfolio as a whole.